mpetty-nayya/test-sl/docs/Workflow.md

 You'll perform three main steps:
   1. Mapping your system's entities to ours
-  2. Writing requests to configure employers and employees in Nayya
+  2. Writing requests to configure employers, plans, employees, and eligibility in Nayya
   3. Embed our user experience into yours

 **That's it!**